“Shaping our future together”

 Across the UK individuals, organisations and networks are working to create a future that is inclusive, collaborative, and creates shared benefits.
 We are creating affordable low carbon housing, local food, renewable energy, sustainable transport, and alternative finance systems from the ground up.
 Co-operative solutions, entrepreneurial innovation and new forms of democratic and social change are showing ways forward and in some places building local partnerships with the public sector.
 But these public social partnerships are relatively rare and need greater investment and support.
 We have the research and policy proposals, campaigns and participatory processes to support new forms of social innovation.

 Whilst many of the people working for a more participatory, inclusive and regenerative future share a set of values, and are working towards similar goals, our work remains fragmented and siloed.
 We have yet to demonstrate that we can bring together the different components we are each engaged in to create an alternative system, and our advocacy and policy work lacks voice and coordination.
 We struggle to work across identities of class, colour, culture, nationality, gender, politics and religion, even when we share values and aspirations for the future.

-In the (probable) departure from the EU and its aftermath, there will be unprecedented opportunities to shape the future of the UK.
+In a corona virus and post Brexit world, there will be unprecedented opportunities to shape the future of the UK.
 Will our collective voice be heard, or will the alternatives we have developed be ignored?

 Our purpose is to create the spaces where we can ‘shape our future together’ locally, regionally and nationally.